dullroar/ten-steps-to-linux-survival/Step02.md

 is - it is just a file in a directory pointing to another location. ***What*** that location is will be determined after the link is traversed.

-A "hard link"\index{Files and Directories!Hard links} is a bit different.
+A "hard link"\index{files and directories!hard links} is a bit different.
 It can only be made between *files* and the two files ***must be on the same file system***.
-That is because hard links are actually directory entries (as opposed to files in directories) that point to the same ["inode"](https://en.wikipedia.org/wiki/Inode)\index{Files and Directories!Inodes} on disk.
+That is because hard links are actually directory entries (as opposed to files in directories) that point to the same ["inode"](https://en.wikipedia.org/wiki/Inode)\index{files and directories!inodes} on disk.
 From within a single directory it is impossible to tell if there are other directories with pointers to the same files (inodes) on disk.